 This is why email is important because it lets you warm up to your visitors and possible leads which can also lead to a 20 percent increase in sales compared to cold emailing or selling to cold leads.

-Invest in content personalisation.
+Invest in content personalization.
 It allows you to nurture your leads, connect on a more personal level with prospects, while showcasing your credibility and expertise through value provision with your communication tools.

 4. Email integrates with and complements your other marketing strategies